 Demographic features and visual outcomes of patients presenting to diabetic photo-screening and treated for sight threatening retinopathy in Fiji

-A recent review of records from the Pacific Eye Institute Diabetic Eye Clinic in Suva, Fiji, describes alarming prevalence rates of diabetic retinopathy (DR) in patients presenting to photo-screening; higher than rates reported in other developed and developing settings.
+A review of records from the Pacific Eye Institute Diabetic Eye Clinic in Suva, Fiji, describes alarming prevalence rates of diabetic retinopathy (DR) in patients presenting to photo-screening; higher than rates reported in other developed and developing settings.
 Globally, diabetic retinopathy is a significant and growing cause of blindness and visual impairment.
 In the Pacific Islands, it’s a particular concern due to high rates of diabetes and immature diabetic care pathways.

 The research shows that over half of new patients presenting to photo-screening in 2010 had some degree of DR, a quarter have sight-threatening DR in at least one eye, and 10 percent have advanced sight-threatening DR in at least one eye.
 133 of the 988 eyes with sight-threatening retinopathy had vision worse than 6/60 — clinically blind.
 These patients are unlikely to regain vision, even with surgical intervention.